-Play England is working with Playing Out, London Play and the University of Bristol to directly support communities and local authorities across the country, particularly in disadvantaged areas, to reactivate a culture of children playing out in the streets near where they live and embed this in local policy.
+Play England worked with Playing Out, London Play and the University of Bristol to directly support communities and local authorities across the country, particularly in disadvantaged areas, to reactivate a culture of children playing out in the streets near where they live and embed this in local policy.

-- Supporting parents and communities to kick start resident-led street play through providing guidance and support online.
+- Supported parents and communities to kick start resident-led street play through providing guidance and support online.

-- Supporting residents and communities in up to nine target areas with poor health outcomes to activate street play in their neighbourhoods.
+- Supported residents and communities in up to nine target areas with poor health outcomes to activate street play in their neighbourhoods.

-- Working with locally based voluntary organisations and local authorities to advise them on the policies and processes that can support resident-led street play.
+- Worked with locally based voluntary organisations and local authorities to advise them on the policies and processes that can support resident-led street play.

-- Campaigning to raise awareness about the benefits of playing out, increase acceptance of children playing near where they live and stimulate demand for street play.
+- Campaigned to raise awareness about the benefits of playing out, increase acceptance of children playing near where they live and stimulate demand for street play.